inbo/tutorials/content/tutorials/spatial_crs_coding/index.md

     +proj=lcc +lat_1=51.16666723333333 +lat_2=49.8333339 +lat_0=90 +lon_0=4.367486666666666 +x_0=150000.013 +y_0=5400088.438 +ellps=intl +towgs84=-106.8686,52.2978,-103.7239,0.3366,-0.457,1.8422,-1.2747 +units=m +no_defs

-Several reasons have led to recent changes in GDAL and PROJ, such as the use of WGS84 as a transformation hub while it is a dynamic CRS, higher accuracy requirements in transformations and the availability of better CRS specification standards than PROJ strings.
+Several reasons have led to recent changes in GDAL and PROJ, such as the former use of the WGS84 CRS as an intermediate ‘hub’ in coordinate transformation or in defining a CRS’s datum (introducing unneeded errors), higher accuracy requirements in transformations and the availability of better CRS specification standards than PROJ strings.
 The changes are included in **GDAL 3** and **PROJ ≥ 6**, which many R packages now support and promote.

 In consequence, support for PROJ strings to represent a CRS is reduced and discouraged.
 It *can* still be done, preferrably adding the